Smileynator/blender-mdb-addon/README.md

   - Render Type is almost always 3, but seems to be set to 2 for objects which "update" their texture, like fill bars, or the shield bearer's shield.

 # CANM Notes
+CANM import detects EDF5 (`512`) and EDF6 (`768`) automatically.
+Export provides separate EDF5 and EDF6 entries.
+EDF6 rotation channels use absolute quaternions and their keyframe block is written with 16-byte alignment.

 Animations can only be imported for the skeleton they are means to go with.
 So match the CANM file with the MDB file it belongs with, and import the MDB first.

 To get a CANM file, you need to extract them, and later re-add them to a CAS file.
 Use my packing tool for this: https://github.com/Smileynator/CAS-Processor